One of the most powerful features within the Ghost theming layer is the ability to create custom templates.

-Create a new "hbs" file within the root theme folder with the prefix of
+Create a new file within the root theme folder with the prefix of

-The naming convention for custom templates is important for two reasons; the
+The naming convention for custom templates is important for two reasons:

-custom- prefix lets Ghost know that this is a custom template and that it should be selectable in the post settings panel, and everything after the initial dash (-) is used for the name in the select UI.
+custom-prefix lets Ghost know that this is a custom template and that it should be selectable in the post settings panel.

 Now that a template file has been created you can get started and put some code inside it.
-We have extensive documentation to help you develop your own completely custom template with the power of modern HTML and Handlebars helpers.
+We have extensive documentation to help you develop your own completely custom template with the power of modern HTML, Handlebars helpers and custom CSS.
 Check out our theme documentation for more.